Al Gore predicted that Earth’s “ice caps” would melt away by 2014.

-On 13 December 2008, Gore appears to have made a similarly flawed statement while speaking at the opening of a German natural history museum.
-Though transcripts and clear audio are hard to find, one video of the event documents Gore saying that “The entire North polar ice cap may well be completely gone in 5 years.”
-Given the dates presented, it is likely that Gore was once again referring to Maslowski’s data.
-Unless he preceded his statement with some qualification not captured by the video, his statement either intentionally or accidentally neglected to mention that this prediction, aggressive as it was, concerned only summer sea ice.
+On 13 December 2008, Gore appeared to have made a similarly flawed statement while speaking at the opening of a German natural history museum.
+Although transcripts and clear audio are hard to find, one video of the event documented Gore’s saying that “The entire North polar ice cap may well be completely gone in 5 years.”
+Given the dates presented, it is likely that Gore was once again referring to Maslowski’s data, and unless he preceded his statement with some qualification not captured by the video, Gore’s statement either intentionally or accidentally neglected to mention that this prediction, aggressive as it was, concerned only summer sea ice.

-That statement put Gore in hot water when Maslowski told The Times of London that his data did not allow for such a prediction:
+That statement put Gore in hot water when Maslowski told rhe Times of London that his data did not allow for such a prediction: